INTRODUCTION

 - Incorporate Alcohol-Free Days: Choose a few days each week to avoid drinking altogether.

-- Opt For Smaller Servings: Use smaller glasses or dilute drinks with water or soda.
+- Opt for Smaller Servings: Use smaller glasses or dilute drinks with water or soda.

 - Track Your Consumption: Keeping a record of your alcohol intake can help you stay within healthy limits.